evilpaper/scratchnsniffnslap/README.md

 # Scratch 'n Sniff 'n Slap

-A responsive JavaScript drum kit with Trend's Scratch 'n Sniff stickers.
-My spin on the drum kit from the course JavaScript30 by WesBos.
+A drum kit with the awesome Scratch 'n Sniff stickers from Trend Enterprise.
+A spin-off of Wes Bos drum kit from his JavaScript30 course.
+Highly recommend.

 Try it out here http://www.evilpaper.com/scratchnsniffnslap/